-If you are in the market for a used boat and live where winter storage is the norm, now is probably one of the best times to bargain.
+If you are in the market for a used boat and live where winter storage is the norm, now is probably one of the best times to bargain in North America.
 The owner is looking at another year of storage bills for a boat he no longer wants, and he knows that trying to sell a boat thatís buttoned down for the winter is like trying to sell a house thatís under a circus tent.

-How many post-Matthew boats are on the market is not clear.
-BoatUS recently estimated the storm did more than $110 million dollars in damage to recreational boats.
-After a Hurricane Sandy in 2012, the boaters' advocacy group offered some good advice on how to identify a storm-damaged boat that has been dressed up for sale.
+How many post-Dorian boats are on the market is not clear.
+BoatUS estimated that Hurricane Matthew did more than $110 million dollars in damage to recreational boats†in 2016.
+After Hurricane Sandy in 2012, the boaters' advocacy group offered some good advice on how to identify a storm-damaged boat that has been dressed up for sale.
 The release also cautioned that the same protections that car buyers enjoy in some states often donít exist for buyers of used boats.
 Buying an ďas isĒ used boat is truly caveat emptor.
 Anyone contemplating going this route should definitely read the short advisory from BoatUS first.

 One recurring theme in the three Practical Sailor articles I cite above is that severe structural issues can quickly turn a bargain boat into bottomless moneypit.
 Here are just three of the serious problems to look for.